UPD-DCS-CS11-241/mp1-arciga-pagaduan-files/README.md

 # Welcome to Egg Roll!

+> Note that this documentation is still not yet finished.
+We are sorry for the delay.

 Good day!
 Are you egg-cited to play the greatest game of all time?
 If you are seeing this, this is your sign to roll with us in ***Egg Roll***.

 **Egg Roll** is a 2D puzzle game that aims to put the eggs on all nests.
 Several eggs are scattered throughout the screen, and by performing a series of tilts and directions, you will be able to roll the eggs on their respective nests.
 But beware: you should avoid getting all your eggs into the frying pan as it will lower your points.